 BBQ Cranberry Chicken from Life Tastes Good

 Cranberry Sauce Grilled Cheese from Apple a Day

 With all of these great recipes, it will be easy to avoid food waste this Thanksgiving.
-You can find even more by search Pinterest.
+You can find even more by searching Pinterest.
 There are no good reasons to waste food and money.

 Being organized is also a great way to avoid waste.
 Use my Thanksgiving planner to help you stay organized this year.
 And don’t forget to sign up below for my Thanksgiving course.